Cornell Cooperative Extension’s program

 Expanding its reach

 The Farm to School program is now growing its reach beyond schools, however, with the new Farm to Institute effort.
-The Farm to Institute program, made possible via a USDA grant, will help Cornell Cooperative Extension expand its efforts into institutions such as hospitals, colleges and universities, correctional facilities, senior sites and early child care facilities.
+The Farm to Institution program, made possible via a USDA grant, will help Cornell Cooperative Extension expand its efforts into institutions such as hospitals, colleges and universities, correctional facilities, senior sites and early child care facilities.

 “We see it as a really big opportunity to help support local farmers and get local food out to a wider audience,” Dohman says.
 In institutions such as hospitals and correctional facilities, the focus will be primarily “on increasing local food purchasing,” she clarifies.
 “In other facilities, like early child centers or senior homes, we’ll be doing a little more education and we’ll always offer the same taste test opportunities.
 There’s been a lot of research that shows that’s one of the most successful ways to introduce new products.
 We’ll also be working with those facilities if they’re interested in gardens or starting their own growing [programs].”

-As Cornell Cooperative Extension looks to kick off the Farm to Institute effort over the course of 2021, it also will be offering wholesale workshops for farmers, for those interested in increasing wholesale capacity or starting wholesaling for the first time.
+As Cornell Cooperative Extension looks to kick off the Farm to Institution effort over the course of 2021, it also will be offering wholesale workshops for farmers, for those interested in increasing wholesale capacity or starting wholesaling for the first time.

 To learn more about Cornell Cooperative Extension and its Farm to School and Farm to Institute programs, visit http://essex.cce.cornell.edu/agriculture/farm-to-school.